 State RTAP Managers can also talk to State DOT librarians, if the DOT has one, for lending library tips.
 The librarian may be able to help set up a system and track the resources.

-This free web-based library application allows users to search, order and download National RTAP's free products directly from the National RTAP Resource Library.
+Resource Share is a free web-based library application allows users to search, order and download National RTAP's free products directly from the National RTAP Resource Library.

 Since it was launched in 2011, Website Builder has allowed users to create and design websites that are hosted on the National RTAP server free of charge.
 For this updated version of Website Builder, National RTAP has used customer feedback to make product improvements.
 Website Builder Version 3.0 makes it easy for users to create and edit their sites by providing a basic template, design functions, and support resources.